-29. The application site is Hanson's Garden Centre, which consists primarily of tarmac and compacted gravel hard-standing (Figure 2).
+29. The application site is Hanson's Garden Centre, which consists primarily of tarmac and compacted gravel hard-standing.
 A public tarmac car park is located towards the eastern end of the site and a private compacted gravel car park to the northwest.
 The centre of the site supports a range of buildings and tarmac bays which are filled with a wide range of potted flowering plants, shrubs and trees.
 Several ornamental broadleaf and conifer trees have been planted within the garden centre, mostly of semi-mature age.

-Hanson's Garden Centre.
+Figure 2 Hanson's Garden Centre.

-- 30. A small public children's play area is situated along the south-western boundary, comprising of amenity grassland.
-This grassland is dominated by perennial rye (Lolium perenne), with a small amount of scattered forbs including creeping buttercup (Ranunculus repens), ribwort plantain (Plantago lanceolata), dandelion (Taraxacum agg.) and perennial daisy (Bellis perennis). - 31.
-Several buildings are present on site, all of which are single storey (Figure 3a and 3b).
+30. A small public children's play area is situated along the south-western boundary, comprising of amenity grassland.
+This grassland is dominated by perennial rye (Lolium perenne), with a small amount of scattered forbs including creeping buttercup (Ranunculus repens), greater plantain (Plantago major), dandelion (Taraxacum agg.) and white clover (Trifolium repens).

+31. Several buildings are present on site, all of which are single storey.
 These include; several large glass greenhouses, several rendered buildings with either flat or double pitched corrugated metal roofs, and a single skin breeze block building with a corrugated metal roof.